 The operative question here is thus, when is it possible to bring back the Disney Dining Plan?

 The reason Walt Disney World cancelled the Dining Plan in the first place is reduced restaurant capacity.
 Disney is currently filling table service restaurants to roughly half-capacity, and that’s the venues that are even open.
-Between the parks and resorts, only around half of all dining options are open.
-Cut that in half, and roughly 25% of normal capacity is available.
+Between the parks and resorts, just over half of all dining options are open.
+Cut that in half, and ~25% of normal capacity is available.

 That makes offering the Disney Dining Plan difficult.
 If Walt Disney World continued to sell the DDP but didn’t have enough options to accommodate everyone who had purchased it, that would’ve been a guest satisfaction nightmare.